menu

 People

-The Little Haiti Southwest neighborhood stands out for having an average per capita income lower than 98.9% of the neighborhoods in the United States.
+One of the unique characteristics of the Little Haiti Southwest neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.9% of the neighborhoods in America.
 The Little Haiti Southwest neighborhood also has a greater percentage of children living in poverty (77.5%) than found in 99.2% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, there is an especially high percentage of incarcerated people (1.3%) living in the Little Haiti Southwest neighborhood.